margosall/Digitization-Realization/esp/esp-adf/docs/en/get-started/index.rst

 To make the installation easier and less prone to errors, use the ``~/esp`` default directory for the installation.
 Once you get through ESP-IDF setup and move to the ESP-ADF, you will notice that installation of the ESP-ADF follows the similar process.
 This should make it even easier to get up and running with the ESP-ADF.

-If this is your first exposure to the ESP32 and `ESP-IDF <https://github.com/espressif/esp-idf>`_, then it is recommended to get familiar with `hello_world <https://github.com/espressif/esp-idf/tree/master/examples/get-started/hello_world>`_ and `blink <https://github.com/espressif/esp-idf/tree/master/examples/get-started/blink>`_ examples first.
+If this is your first exposure to the ESP32 and `ESP-IDF <https://github.com/espressif/esp-idf>`_, then it is recommended to get familiar with :adf:`hello_world <esp-idf/examples/get-started/hello_world>` and :adf:`blink <esp-idf/examples/get-started/blink>` examples first.
 Once you can build, upload and run these two examples, then you are ready to proceed to the next section.

 .. _get-started-get-esp-adf: